tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-launcher/index.md

 ## Overview

 App launcher is a persistent navigation component for users to switch context.
 It is a personal local map to navigate the Tyler ecosystem.
-It lives in the  user information section of omnibar and is represented by the Apps icon.
+It lives in the  user information section of app bar and is represented by the Apps icon.

 Apps opened by the app launcher replace the current app in the same tab.
 Apps should not open in a new window.